Rogue-Sprite/RavenfieldHMod/README.md

 - Right clicking with wrench Flips Vehicle right way up.
 - Player Rockets do more damage.

+*Note You will need to repair the helicopter a little before getting in (For the extra health), And reload the rockets to get Extra Capacity*

 How to Use:
 ----
 replace the `Assembly-CSharp.dll` in your `Ravenfield\Ravenfield_Data\Managed` *Folder* with [This One](https://github.com/Rogue-Sprite/RavenfieldHMod/raw/master/Better-Heli-Mod%20Stable/Assembly-CSharp.dll).